 A portion of the Organization's revenue is derived from state contracts and grants, which are conditioned upon certain performance requirements and/ or the incurrence of allowable qualifying expenses.
+The benefits received by the public as a result of the assets transferred are not equivalent to commensurate value received by the government agencies and are therefore not considered exchange transactions.
 Amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with specific contract or grant provisions.
-Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statements of financial position, of which the Organization had none at December 31, 2022 and 2021, respectively.
-At December 31, 2022, the Organization received cost-reimbursable grants of \$1,717,466 of which \$1,183,209 had not been recognized at December 31, 2022 as qualifying expenditures had not yet been incurred.
+Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statements of financial position, of which the Organization had \$347,013 and \$0 at December 31, 2023 and 2022, respectively.
+At December 31, 2023, the Organization received cost-reimbursable grants of \$1,717,466 of which \$1,198,829 had not been recognized at December 31, 2023 as qualifying expenditures had not yet been incurred.